 When Tim Escher arrived at Cape Hinchinbrook Lighthouse in 1968, his first thought was “I’m going to be here for a whole year?!”
 It wasn’t long though before he adapted to the station’s routine life, and he now has fond memories of his Hinchinbrook experience.
 Escher kindly provided a collection of pictures that provides a rare glimpse of a coastguardsman’s life on an offshore station.

 Supplying the station could be problematic, as weather would often delay delivery of items, such as the station’s highly anticipated mail.
 When supplies did arrive, they were typically lightered to shore where, enclosed in a cargo net, they were hoisted skyward by the station’s crane.
 Three diesel generators were used on a rotating basis to supply power to the lighthouse.
-When the diesel tanks needed filling, a ship would anchor offshore, and a hose would have to be run from the vessel, to the landing area, and up the tramway to reach the tanks.
+When the diesel tanks needed filling, a ship would anchor offshore, and a hose would have to be run from the vessel to the landing area and up the tramway to reach the storage tanks.
 In emergency situations, such as when Officer-in-Charge Jerry Bennett experienced a nosebleed that could not be stopped, a helicopter could be dispatched to the island.

 One of the main duties performed by the station personnel was to stand radio watch, twenty-four hours a day.
 On one night, with visibility at a quarter mile and winds gusting to 75 mph, Escher received a distress call from the captain of a fishing vessel ten miles away.
 The captain radioed that his bilge pumps could not keep up with the amount of water he was taking on and that he was trying to reach the safety of a small bay.
 At one point in the radio exchange, the captain alerted Escher that two of his crew had just been swept overboard.
 Not long thereafter, the third crewman went over the side and disappeared, leaving the captain alone.
 Escher had advised Air Station Kodiak of the situation, but conditions prevented any rescue attempt.
 After about thirty minutes of radio contact, the captain’s radio went silent mid-sentence.
 Escher tried repeatedly to hail the captain with no success.
 The next day a seaplane, dispatched from Kodiak to search for the vessel, found remains of the boat but no bodies.
 It was an experience that Escher would never forget.

-On August 14, 1974, the crew at Cape Hinchinbrook carried out a direct order to put down the station’s dogs, Red and Snowball, in preparation for full automation of the lighthouse.
-The final entries in Cape Hinchinbrook’s Register of Visitors capture the crew’s feelings about being forced to carry out the task.
+On August 14, 1974, the crew at Cape Hinchinbrook carried out a direct order to put down Red and Snowball, the station’s dogs, in preparation for full automation of the lighthouse.
+The final entries in Cape Hinchinbrook’s Register of Visitors capture the crew’s feelings about being forced to carry out the gruesome task.
 After noting that the dogs had done their best to make the stays of the station’s personnel more enjoyable, the Officer-in-Charge concluded with the following lines.
 “No one seemed to care but us and the task of getting rid of them was left to us.
 God forgive us for taking their lives.
 We are sure they are up in heaven with you now.
 We wish there would have been someone to at least do the job for us.
 It was hard to swallow, and it will be harder to live with.
 It is over and done with now; but God forbid we will be called upon to do something like this again.”

 Cape Hinchinbrook’s third-order Fresnel lens, which had been replaced in 1967 by a two-headed aerobeacon, was officially transferred to the State of Alaska in 1975 under the condition that it be placed on public display.
-In the memorandum of agreement the lens was described as “consisting of four 90-degree lenses, each with seven central elements, eleven elements above and four elements below.”
+In the memorandum of agreement, the lens was described as “consisting of four 90-degree lenses, each with seven central elements, eleven elements above and four elements below.”
 In 1976, the lens was relocated to Valdez and placed on display.

 From its beginning, Cape Hinchinbrook Lighthouse has proved invaluable at directing vessels to and from Prince William Sound.
 In the early years, steamship lines carrying passengers and supplies, barges bearing ore from the world’s largest copper mines at Kennecott, and ships transporting oil from the fields at Katalla all relied on the flashing beacon at Hinchinbrook.
 Today, supertankers laden with oil from the Alaskan pipeline, huge cruise ships chock-full of tourists, and fishing vessels filled with valuable catch pass under the shadow of the lighthouse.
 Though no longer used by many as a primary navigational aid, the beacon still serves as a reassuring presence along the rugged Alaskan coast.